stebvkim/EmojifyDoc/README.md

 ___

+Instructions:
+python EmojifyDoc.py --path path_to_pdf (--glove True/False, optional and default False)

-**Be sure to run run_glove_file.py first to utilize GloVe.
-Otherwise, the default emoji suggestion is used.**
+**Run run_glove_file.py first to download everything necessary to utilize GloVe.
+Otherwise, the default emoji suggestion is used.
+Note that this may drastically increase the runtime for less powerful computers.**

 ### How EmojifyDoc works: